 Here’s how to write a killer administrative assistant cover letter:

-1. Follow the rules of business cover letter formatting
+1. Follow the rules of administrative assistant cover letter formatting

 Cover letters need to make a great first impression.
 For an admin assistant job, it’s got to show you’re professional, skilled at clerical duties, and organized like a bawse.

 Here are the rules for formatting cover letters:

 - Use admin assistant cover letter format, which means aligning it all to the left; however, if you want to keep your cover letter address formatted like your resume header, that’s fine, too.